 Meanwhile, every day Carter was suffering; he ate little, he slept in only 20-minute intervals, and he always seemed to be in pain.
 He developed asthma and eczema.
 He had recurring ear and sinus infections requiring antibiotics eight to 10 times a year, and he developed severe pain when urinating.
 “Several doctors told me the problem was due to my inexperience as a mother,” she retorted.
 “I was told to take him off dairy and gluten.
 We tested for allergies, but to no avail, and nothing was helping my baby boy’s agony.”

-Carter was taken to Primary Children’s Hospital in Salt Lake City for a second visit.
-Only after insisting upon more tests, finally, Sarah got what she wanted.
-“Even the endoscopy doctor at Primary’s asked me if I really wanted to do more testing, telling me that they probably wouldn’t find anything and that it would be stressful for Carter.
+Sarah called a physician Carter had seen once before at a children’s hospital.
+Only after insisting upon more tests, finally, Sarah and her husband, Kevin, got what they wanted.
+“The specialist asked me if I really wanted to do more testing; he told me they probably wouldn’t find anything, and that it would put a lot of unnecessary stress on our 14-month-old son.”
 But I insisted—we had to find out what was wrong because he was in agony every day and I wanted to find some way for him to have the relief that he deserved.”

 “The specialists’ told me they really couldn’t do anything more for him, so I began to do my own research,” she said.
-“I met with seven different dieticians, each with a completely different idea on what I should try.”
+“I met with seven different dieticians—who were all unable to guide me in helping Carter.
+No one knew what to do for him.”

 David J. Bilstrom, MD, is the Director of the International Autoimmune Institute & Bingham Memorial Center for Functional Medicine in Blackfoot, Idaho.
 Dr. Bilstrom is quadruple board certified in Functional and Regenerative Medicine, Integrative Medicine, Physical Medicine and Rehabilitation, and Medical Acupuncture.